 Get some helpTOP

 Sorting out debt is difficult on your own.
 Discuss your situation with a trusted friend or family member you consider to be “good with money”, or get in touch with an independent financial counsellor.
-Financial Counsellors work for charitable organisations and offer free, confidential and independent advice to people experiencing financial hardship.
+Financial Counsellors work for charitable organisations across Australia and offer free, confidential and independent advice to people experiencing financial hardship.
 Most importantly, financial counsellors are there to work with you, and won’t judge you for your situation.
-More information on financial counselling is available on the MoneySmart website, or the Financial Counselling Association WA website or the Financial Counselling Network website for information and services specific to Western Australia.
+More information on financial counselling is available on the MoneySmart website, or you can visit the Financial Counsellor’s Association WA website or the Financial Counselling Network website for information and services specific to Western Australia.

 Prepare a budgetTOP

 It can be helpful to have a budget that includes your debt payments so you can keep track of what is coming in and out.
-Once your debts are under control a budget can help you make sure you don't spend more than you earn.
-Consider building into this budget an emergency fund, so that in the event something unforeseen happens in the future you can avoid getting into expensive debt.
-See more information about preparing a budget at 4a.
+Once your debts are under control a budget can still help by making sure you don’t spend more than you earn.
+Consider building an emergency fund into your budget, so that in the event something unforeseen happens in the future you can avoid getting back into expensive debt.
+You can find more specific information about preparing a budget in section 4a.
 Budgeting.